mosip/documentation/docs/id-schema-fields-addition.md

 8. Now, the ID Schema is updated successfully.
 After the schema is published, all the new registrations would use this schema (In Registration Client, this will happen only after the sync).

+To know more about ID schema, refer [here](https://docs.mosip.io/1.2.0/id-lifecycle-management/id-schema).